yoonjin67/yoonjin67/README.md

 - 👋 Hi, I’m @cholmaster, aka Lee Yunjin.
 I am with Gyeongju Lee Ikje Clan, thanks to ROOTS.
-- 👀 I’m interested in Kernel Area Modification, Embedded Linux System.
+- 👀 I’m interested in Kernel Area Modification, Cloud Computing, Embedded Linux System.
 - 🌱 I’m currently learning Kernel Structure
 - 💞️ I’m looking to collaborate with Moral basis, I don't like to be rude each other.
 - 📫 How to reach me: By Mail, n7o3bangz@mozmail.com to get my Cell-Phone Number